Climate Driver Update archive

 During La Niña there is a sustained strengthening of the trade winds across much of the tropical Pacific, while during El Niño there is a sustained weakening, or even reversal, of the trade winds.

-The latest Indian Ocean Dipole (IOD) index value for the week ending 3 July 2022 was −0.69 °C. Increasingly negative values of the IOD index over recent weeks are consistent with development of an emerging negative IOD event.
+The latest Indian Ocean Dipole (IOD) index value for the week ending 17 July 2022 was −1.0 °C. Increasingly negative values of the IOD index over recent weeks are consistent with an emerging negative IOD event.
 For the week ending 10 July 2022, the value of -1.1 °C was the lowest IOD index value since spring 2016, and the sixth strongest weekly value since at least late 2001.

-The IOD index has been below zero for eight consecutive weeks, with the IOD index value continuously below threshold (−0.4 °C) for the most recent three weeks, with a fourth week close to the threshold.
+The IOD index has been below zero for ten consecutive weeks, with the IOD index value continuously at or below the threshold (−0.4 °C) for the most recent six weeks.

 Cool anomalies are present close to the Horn of Africa in the north-west of the Indian Ocean basin, while weak warm SSTs anomalies continue across the east of the Indian Ocean between Indonesia and Australia.
 The establishment of a clear gradient in the temperature anomalies across the Indian Ocean is consistent with a developing negative Indian Ocean Dipole pattern.

-All five international climate models surveyed by the Bureau indicate IOD index values will meet the negative threshold during July, with all five anticipating a negative IOD is likely to persist through August to November.
+All five international climate models surveyed by the Bureau indicate a negative IOD is likely to persist through to November.

 A negative IOD increases the chances of above average winter–spring rainfall for much of Australia.
 It also increases the chances of warmer days and nights for northern Australia.

 Cloudiness near the Date Line had been consistently below average (i.e. positive outgoing longwave radiation, or OLR, anomalies) since June 2021.
-It continued to be below average through June 2022, although with some periods of close to average anomalies during late May to early June, and again in late June and early July.
+It continued to be below average through June 2022, although with some periods of close to average anomalies since late May, most recently during late June and currently in the middle of July.